dunixcodes/my-portfolio/README.md

 # Dean Unix's Portfolio

-This is my professional portfolio, it uses AWS, ReactJS and basic HTML/CSS.
+This is my professional portfolio.

 I would be building upon this project as I improve my skills and knowledge with cloud technologies and DevSecOps.